Adrian1999-prog/Data-entry-form/README.md

 # Data-entry-form
-Takes information to the database about products
+Takes information to the database